Raymond Central Public Schools Board of Education Regular Meeting

 Raymond, NE 68428-9783

-Present: Scott Black, Matt Blanchard, Brad Breitkreutz, Harriet Gould, Lori Springer, Susan Urbom.
-Also attending were Derrick Joel, Superintendent; Kolin Haecker, Secondary Principal; Greg Wilmes, Assistant Secondary Principal and Activities Director; Shelly Dostal, Valparaiso Elementary Principal; Ann Egr, Ceresco Elementary Principal; and Cicely Pickel, Student Board Member.
+Present: Scott Black, Matt Blanchard, Brad Breitkreutz, Harriet Gould, Lori Springer, Susan Urbom and Peyton Taylor, Student Board Member.
+Also attending were Derrick Joel, Superintendent; Kolin Haecker, Principal; Greg Wilmes, Secondary Principal; Shelly Dostal, Valparaiso Elementary Principal; and Ann Egr, Ceresco Elementary Principal.

 President Gould reminded the audience that the Open Meeting Laws are displayed in the back of the room for their review.